smridge/swagcov/README.md

 bundle
 ```

-Install `.swagcov.yml` config file from the root of your Rails Application:
+Create a `.swagcov.yml` in the root of your Rails application.
+Alternatively, run:
 ```shell
 bundle exec rake swagcov:install
 ```